Whatever you prefer to call it, many IAAP member companies supply this vital agricultural amenity to farmers in Illinois and neighboring states.

 IDOA will use email to send Limestone Analysis Reports to producers when all laboratory analysis are completed.

-A target date of July 31st has been set for testing to be completed and IAAP will begin compiling the Illinois Voluntary Limestone Producer Information booklet for publication by August 15th.
+IAAP will compile the Illinois Voluntary Limestone Producer Information booklet for publication by early August.

 Members of the Illinois Association of Aggregate Producers are building Illinois' future.